Typical red fishing houses in a Harbor on Lofoten islands, Norway

 Meals Included: Breakfast, Lunch, Dinner

-Spend a relaxing morning at sea as we sail toward the Shetland Islands, an archipelago of about one hundred islands and islets located north of the Scottish mainland.
-Glide past the towering cliffs of Noss to look for murres, puffins, kittiwakes, and other seabirds.
+Spend a relaxing day at sea as you sail toward the Shetland Islands, an archipelago of about one hundred islands and islets located north of the Scottish mainland.
+Glide past the towering cliffs of Noss to look for murres, puffins, kittiwakes and other seabirds.
 This evening, dock overnight in Lerwick.

 Meals Included: Breakfast, Lunch, Dinner